 The answer to these questions can be difficult to predict, as the class action for this hasn’t started yet.
 There is still time for join in this Concerta lawsuit, but there are statutes of limitations that apply.

 Some of the past defective drug lawsuits have had millions of dollars in a compensation fund, and then that is divided up between all who have joined the lawsuit.
 Example: $10,000,000 in a settlement fund that would serve 1,000 victims would be $100,000 per person.
 This is only an example and does not represent what may happen for Concerta.

-The Hood National Law Group is currently investigating cases for a potential lawsuit against corporate giant Johnson & Johnson and its pharmaceuticals division Janssen, the markers of Concerta.
+National Injury Help is currently investigating cases for a potential lawsuit against corporate giant Johnson & Johnson and its pharmaceuticals division Janssen, the markers of Concerta.

 Concerta Lawsuits filed in these States: